MCP Tools

 Discovery Pattern

-Agents should always start with manage_workspace(list) to discover available workspaces, then manage_collection(list) to see what data types exist.
+Agents should always start with manage_database(list) to discover available databases, then manage_collection(list) to see what data types exist.
 This gives the agent full context before it starts reading or writing.

-// Step 2: What collections does this workspace have?
+// Step 2: What collections does this database have?

 Common Workflows